 Explanation Once you know what you want to talk about and you have written your thesis statement, you are ready to build the body of your essay.
 The thesis statement will usually be followed by: the body of the paperthe paragraphs that develop the thesis by explaining your ideas by backing them up examples or evidence.
 SUNY Empire State College.
 The writing process is never done--it is only finished when you need to hand something in or voluntarily discontinue working.

 Active Voice Versus Passive Voice.
-Today's topic is active voice versus passive voice.
-Here's a question from Brian in Iowa.
 Tips for scholarly writing: Professor S. Silliman.
 The 200 Most Common Redundancies.